-Socks, tights and furry leg coverings at Burning Man
+Socks, tights and furry leg warmers at Burning Man: form, function and fashion

 Bring a variety of socks